gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

             .. tab-item:: Q1

-                Create a dictionary comprehension that maps the even numbers from 2 to 8 to their squares.
+                Using a range function, create a dictionary comprehension that maps the even numbers from 2 to 8 to their squares.
 Print the dictionary.

                 .. code-block:: python